bwesterb/mtc/README.md

 This creates a new MTC CA in the current working directory.
 It's configured to issue a batch every 5 minutes, and for each batch to be valid for an hour.
+For a real CA we'd want batch durations in the order of an hour, and a lifetime of a week or two.
+In this demo we shorten things a bit, so we don't have to wait too long.

-It is identified by the [trust anchor identifier](
+The CA is configured to be hosted at `https://ca.example.com/path` and to be identified by the [trust anchor identifier](
     https://datatracker.ietf.org/doc/draft-ietf-tls-trust-anchor-ids/) 62253.12.15.
 You can get your own by requesting a [private enterprise number here](
     https://www.iana.org/assignments/enterprise-numbers/).